 When the sun turns the limestone karsts orange, head to the Gecko Bar for delicious Happy Hour cocktails, which use local ingredients such as lemongrass, chilli and coconut milk.
 Later, walk through the lantern-lit garden to Pum Pui for dinner.
 There are daily specials - we loved the seafood platter with blue crab, seabass, tiger prawns and squid - or a mouth-watering selection of Thai specialties including spicy coconut soup, grilled squid salad and red curry.

-Twice a week, fresh-caught fish from the Andaman Sea is grilled at the barbecue and private suppers under the big frangipani tree can be arranged.
-Romantics can also book a longtail boat to the island of Koh Nok for a star-canopied meal on the shore.
+Occasionally, the resort hosts barbecues with freshly-caught fish from the Andaman Sea.
+Private suppers under the big frangipani tree can be arranged, or for added romance you can book a longtail boat to the island of Koh Nok for a star-canopied meal on the shore (weather dependent).

 - Children's meals

 - Do some lazy lengths in the lovely infinity pool with its gorgeous backdrop of the Pakoh Islands and the limestone karsts of Phang Nga Bay